-At March 31, 2012, the derivative financial instruments in our investment portfolio were immaterial.
+At September 30, 2012, the derivative financial instruments in our investment portfolio were immaterial.
 We place our investments in instruments that meet high credit quality standards, as specified in our investment policy guidelines; the policy also limits the amount of credit exposure to any one issue, issuer and type of instrument.
-At March 31, 2012, the modified duration of our fixed income investment portfolio was 3.0 years, which means that an instantaneous parallel shift in the yield curve of 100 basis points would result in a change of 3.0% in the market value of our fixed income portfolio.
-For an upward shift in the yield curve, the market value of our portfolio would decrease and for a downward shift in the yield curve, the market value would increase.
+At September 30, 2012, the modified duration of our fixed income investment portfolio was 3.2 years, which means that an instantaneous parallel shift in the yield curve of 100 basis points would result in a change of 3.2% in the market value of our fixed income portfolio.
+For an upward shift in the yield curve, the market value would increase.